-Creamy, pillowy, and incredibly fresh, our homemade ricotta cheese recipe uses simple ingredients like whole milk, fresh lemon juice, and salt, and can be made in less than 30 minutes.
+Creamy, pillowy, and incredibly fresh, our Fresh Homemade Ricotta Cheese recipe uses simple ingredients like whole milk, fresh lemon juice, and salt, and can be made in less than 30 minutes.

-Is there anything better than fresh foods?
-Fresh baked goods, fresh pasta, fresh fruit, fresh, fresh eggs, and even fresh cheese – it’s a simple luxury that truly allows the essence of the food to shine.
-And when it comes to fresh cheese, did you know you can make your own ricotta at home?
-Yes, you read that correctly, and yes it’s about as fresh as you can get.
+Is there anything better than fresh cheese – it’s a simple luxury that truly allows the essence of the food to shine.
+And when it comes to fresh cheese, did you know you can make your ricotta at home?

-Using just three simple ingredients like whole cow’s milk, fresh lemon juice, and salt, our Homemade Ricotta Cheese recipe is made by warming salted milk, adding a squeeze of lemon juice, watching the curds form, using a slotted spoon to transfer it to cheesecloth and then straining it.
-What’s really cool is that the cheese changes based on how long you strain it for, making it a versatile cheese for many recipes.
-Our favorite ways to use our own ricotta is on French Toast or Toast with Cherries, on salads like our Fig and Basil Panzanella, on pizzas like our Prosciutto Pizza, and even desserts, like our Cherry Cheesecake in a Jar.
+Using just three simple ingredients like whole cow’s milk, fresh lemon juice, and salt, our Fresh Homemade Ricotta Cheese recipe is a versatile cheese for many recipes.
+Our favorite ways to use our ricotta is on French Toast or Toast with Cherries, on salads like our Fig and Basil Panzanella, on pizzas like our Prosciutto Pizza, and even desserts, like our Cherry Cheesecake in a Jar.

 Ingredients